 Taught by gifted historians in their field, these engaging and enlightening courses underscore the importance of learning and appreciating our past.
 Topics include lectures and in some instances field trips focusing on historic events, decorative arts, historic architecture, colonial history, historic Civil War battles, military leaders and the local history of Anne Arundel County.
 Additional programs address historic global conflicts and exam world cultures and religions.

-Upcoming History and Heritage Noncredit Classes
+History and Heritage Noncredit Classes

 For course descriptions, schedule and pricing